-Listen to episodes are data in the cloud and cloud resources.
+Listen to episodes about data in the cloud and cloud resources.

 Guests: Stefanie Kagone, contract remote sensing scientist, USGS EROS Center; Aaron Friesz, contract science coordination lead for NASA Land Processes Distributed Active Archive Center (LP DAAC).